Oliver-RC/DjangoBookings/README.md

   #### Admin User Goals
    1. As an admin user I can log in allowing access to the websites backend database.
    2. As an admin user I can view the table bookings made and either approve or delete the booking.
-   3. As an admin user I can view the users who have signed up the the newsletter and/or registered an account.
+   3. As an admin user I can view the users who have signed up to the newsletter and/or registered an account.
    4. As an admin user I can add, edit or delete meals from the menu and also add, edit and delete meal categories.
    5. As an admin user I can add, edit or delete blogs.
 I also have the option to leave as a draft or post to go live on the frontend.
    6. As an admin user I can add, edit or delete different table configurations for the restaurant allowing users to select the correct table.